powsybl/powsybl-dynawo/docs/dynamic_simulation/dynamic-models-dsl.md

 * `internalModelPrefix`: used for dyd file creation

 ## Dynamic model Builder List
-Ultimately, alls groovy scripts call dedicated builders that can be used directly by developers.
+Ultimately, all groovy scripts call dedicated builders that can be used directly by developers.
 ### Equipments
 * BaseStaticVarCompensatorBuilder
 * HvdcPBuilder